 Prior to his PhD, Andrew holds a bachelor’s degree (BAI, BA) in Biomedical Engineering (2015) and master’s degree (MAI) in Neural Engineering (2016) from Trinity College, the University of Dublin.
 During his time at Trinity, Andrew’s research investigated the use of machine learning techniques to predict the onset of dementia in later life, through the characterisation of gait and cognitive performance from routine clinical assessments conducted during the Irish Longitudinal Study on Aging (TILDA).

-After leaving Trinity, Andrew joined the Institute of Biomedical Engineering (IBME) at the University of Oxford to pursue a DPhil in 2016.
-His research has focused on the development of digital biomarkers for neurodegenerative diseases using multimodal data from consumer wearable devices, such as smartphones and smartwatches.
-By leveraging advanced signal processing and machine learning techniques, his work hopes to further understand and interpret the underlying pattern and function of these diseases outside of the clinic.
+Andrew’s research at Oxford continues to develop digital biomarkers for people with neurodegenerative and autoimmune diseases.
+By applying advanced signal processing, machine- and deep-learning techniques, his work hopes to further understand and interpret the habitual pattern and function of these diseases, outside of the clinic.

-- Digital biomarkers
+- Digital Biomarkers

 Digital Biomarkers Project